Jared Smith plans to step down as global chairman of Ticketmaster, according to reports.

-“The company deserves to have the person who’s going to be here long term making the hard decisions right now of what it should look like,” Smith said in an interview with the website Sportico.
+“The company deserves to have the person who’s going to be here long-term making the hard decisions right now of what it should look like,” Smith said in an interview with the website Sportico.

 Live Nation and Ticketmaster were reportedly hit with another round of layoffs and furloughs in early September.

-In mid-August Live Nation announced revenue had plummeted 98% in the second quarter due to concert cancellations that began in mid-March.
+In mid-August Live Nation announced that revenue had plummeted 98% in the second quarter due to concert cancellations that began in mid-March.